by Diane Spicer

 And that's where you can spend a lot of time and money:

-Unless you're smart! (which you clearly are, since you're reading this gear guide)
+Unless you're smart! (which you clearly are, since you're reading this best hiking gear guide)

 You've got it all right here at your fingertips!